Last Updated on 7 months by mallorcaunderthesun

 If you are wondering who needs an ETIAS visa waiver to holiday in Spain, well this article will tell you everything you need to know.

-The good news is the ETIAS visa waiver programme will not come into force until 2024, but find out more about the ETIAS visa and why it will make travel easier for many non-European passport holders check out this article.
+The good news is the ETIAS visa waiver programme will not come into force until possibly mid-2025, but find out more about the ETIAS visa and why it will make travel easier for many non-European passport holders in this article.

 What is the ETIAS visa waiver?